SSMTL++: Revisiting Self-Supervised Multi-Task Learning for Video Anomaly Detection: Method

 {\bf $\mathbf{T_7}$: Segmentation.} We pose the \emph{segmentation} task as a knowledge distillation task, where the teacher is a pre-trained Mask R-CNN \citep{He-ICCV-2017} and the student is our model.
 For this task, we attach a decoder to predict the segmentation map.
 We employ the $L_2$ loss between the predicted map and the ground-truth map to train our student.
 We use only the middle crop in the temporal sequence as input.

-{\bf $\mathbf{T_8}$: Jigsaw.} For the \emph{jigsaw} task, we split each input image into $4\times 4$ patches (puzzle pieces) of $16\times 16$ pixels each and apply a random shuffle of the patches, out of 100 predefined shuffles.
+{\bf $\mathbf{T_8}$: Jigsaw.} The \emph{jigsaw} puzzle solving task was originally introduced by \cite{Noroozi-ECCV-2016} to learn CNN features for transfer learning in a self-supervised manner.
+Different from \cite{Noroozi-ECCV-2016}, we repurpose the task as a proxy task for object-level anomaly detection and integrate it into a multi-task learning setting to detect anomalies in video.
+We split each input image into $4\times 4$ patches (puzzle pieces) of $16\times 16$ pixels each and apply a random shuffle of the patches, out of $100$ predefined shuffles.
 We then task the network to predict the applied shuffle in a multi-way classification setting, using softmax.
-Let $p_i$ be the probability predicted by the jigsaw head for the correct class.
-The anomaly score is given by $1-p_i$.

 {\bf $\mathbf{T_9}$: Pose estimation.} As for the segmentation task, we consider pose estimation as a knowledge distillation task and only use the middle crop in the temporal sequence as input.
 As teacher, we choose the pre-trained UniPose~\citep{Artacho-CVPR-2020}.
 The student network is tasked with predicting heatmaps for each body joint, being optimized with the $L_2$ loss.